JohannSS/my_online_CV/index.md

 **Team Sigma**<br/>
 2020 - University of Pretoria

 Part of a university student group that developed the home security system "Argus" for Epi-Use Labs.
 This project was also part of the requirements for a Software Engineering module at the University of Pretoria.
+This project won the award sponsored by AWS for the best User Experience of all the projects in 2020.

 <br/>
 ## COMMUNITY SERVICE